jackematics/AND-coding-challenges/2022/challenge-09-bullseye/README.md

 # Bullseye

-My solution to the PIN coding challenge completed in Typescript with all stretch goals completed (except the unique language one probably).
+My solution to the Bullseye coding challenge completed in Typescript with all stretch goals completed.
+I approached this by using the symmetry of a dartboard: generating the top left corner of the board then reversing and reflecting this for the other corners.

 ## How to run